Three ways to overcome emotional eating:

 Another effective strategy you can try is ‘if/then‘ scenarios.
 Take a moment to fast-forward to 6 months in the future, and imagine that you’ve failed with your healthy lifestyle changes.

 Now try and tell the story of why this happened.
 What caused you to go off track?
-What did you struggle with or find difficult?
+What did you struggle with or find challenging?
 Why was it hard to restart?

 Now that you have this information, you can start to develop a plan to stop these scenarios from happening in the first place.
 This is where our ‘if/then’ scenarios come in.

-For each barrier or challenge you think you might face in the future, think about the action you’ll take in this situation.
+For each barrier or challenge you might face in the future, think about the action you’ll take in this situation.

-Try to write down a full list of all the possible scenarios that you foresee as being a potential challenge.
+Try to write down a complete list of all the possible scenarios you foresee as a potential challenge.
 Then when you’re faced with these situations in the future, you’ll feel better prepared with a plan to manage them.

-If you find yourself faced with one of your triggers and your current ‘if/then’ scenario doesn’t work – that’s ok!
-It may take a few attempts before you find an alternative outlet that’s really effective in soothing your emotions.
+If you are faced with one of your triggers and your current ‘if/then’ scenario doesn’t work – that’s ok!
+It may take a few attempts before you find an alternative outlet that’s effective in soothing your emotions.

 - Sudoku puzzles